Jiří Petr

 Jiří Petr, Prof., DrSc.
 Dr.h.c.
-(13 May 1931 in Hradec Králové – 12 November 2014 in Prague) was a Czech agroscientist, university professor and Emeritus Chancellor (Rector Emeritus) of the Czech University of Agriculture Prague.
+(13 May 1931 – 12 November 2014) was a Czech agroscientist and university professor.
+He was emeritus Chancellor (Rector Emeritus) of the Czech University of Agriculture Prague.

 Biography

-Petr was born on May 13, 1931 Hradec Králové, Czechoslovakia.
+Petr was born on 13 May 1931 Hradec Králové, Czechoslovakia.
 First he visited the local primary school afterwards the secondary school in Broumov and finished with Matura.

-In 1949 he was sent to the Czech Technical University in Prague, Faculty of Agricultural and Forestry Engineering to study plant production with Examination as Dipl.Ing agr.
+In 1949, he was sent to the Czech Technical University in Prague, Faculty of Agricultural and Forestry Engineering to study plant production with Examination as Dipl.Ing agr.

 As postgraduate student he studied special plant production with student exchange in Moscow (RU), Rothamsted (UK) and Halle (former DDR).

 After staying in – Norway, Sweden, Denmark, Great Britain, Germany, France, Austria and Spain he published as candidate of agricultural sciences (CSc) the Doctor Thesis: "Biology of alternative wheat forms".
 During his habilitation with the thesis: "Study of the photoperiodic reaction in cereals and legumes" and the publication "Yield formation in the cereals" he was appointed as lecturer of plant production at Czech University of Agriculture Prague.

-In 1989 Petr was nominated as Professor of Plant Production and additional - in 1990 he was elected as Rector of the Czech University of Agriculture Prague.
+In 1989, Petr was nominated as Professor of Plant Production and additional - in 1990 he was elected as Rector of the Czech University of Agriculture Prague.

-During his time as Rector (1990–1994) he embraced the windows of change and opened the university gates to globalised science and education and prepared a trustworthy integration of the East and West.
+During his time as Rector (1990–1994), he opened the university to globalised science and education and prepared the integration of East and West.